A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

-We have so far introduced the definition of dressed propagator in three different forms --- as a self-consistent relation in \cref{eq:eta-dressed-2}, as an infinite series in \cref{eq:eta-dressed-3}, and as a simple fraction in \cref{eq:eta-dressed-4}.
-Evaluating a dressed diagram involves expanding each dressed propagator in the diagram as the series in \cref{eq:eta-dressed-3} and further evaluating each resulting diagram individually.
-We evaluate the first diagram \tikzpic{-11}{figsv5_small/notation/eta_dressed_prop_small.pdf} in the series following the procedure discussed in \cref{subsec:bare-virtual} when the diagram \tikzpic{-11}{figsv5_small/notation/hairy-box_dressed_small.pdf} is specified.
-We then evaluate the second diagram and the fourth diagram by multiplying the expression corresponding to the first diagram with one or two extra factors of $\delta/(\omega_\text{out} - \omega_o^\prime )$, each contributed by a diagrammatic component \tikzpic{-11}{figsv5_small/notation/delta_prop_small.pdf}.
-For the rest of diagrams explicitly displayed in \cref{eq:eta-dressed-3}, each of them contains the component \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf}$=i\moyal{\,\tikzpic{-9}{figsv5_small/notation/dash_box.pdf}\,}{\,\tikzpic{-9}{figsv5_small/notation/dash_box.pdf}\,}$.
+We have so far introduced the definition of dressed propagator in three different forms --- as a self-consistent relation in \cref{eq:sc-diagram-mu}, as an infinite series in \cref{eq:eta-dressed-3}, and as a simple fraction in \cref{eq:eta-dressed-4}.
+Akin to Feynman diagrams, evaluating a dressed diagram involves expanding each dressed propagator in the diagram as the series in \cref{eq:eta-dressed-3} and further evaluating each resulting diagram individually.
+We evaluate the first diagram \!\tikzpic{-11}{figsv6_small/notation/eta_bare_small.pdf} in the series following the procedure discussed in \cref{subsec:bare-virtual} when the diagram constituting \tikzpic{-11}{figsv6_small/notation/M_small.pdf} is specified.
+We then evaluate the second diagram and the fourth diagram by multiplying the expression corresponding to the first diagram with one or two extra factors of $\delta/(\omega_\text{out} - \omega_o^\prime )$, each contributed by a diagrammatic component \tikzpic{-11}{figsv6_small/notation/delta_prop_small.pdf}.
+For the rest of diagrams explicitly displayed in \cref{eq:eta-dressed-3}, each of them contains the component \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf}$=i\moyal{\,\tikzpic{-9}{figsv6_small/notation/dash_box.pdf}\,}{\,\tikzpic{-9}{figsv6_small/notation/dash_box.pdf}\,}$.
 Evaluating this type of diagram involves non-associative diagrammatic operations, stemming from the Husimi bracket, which we now discuss.

 We take the third term in the series in \cref{eq:eta-dressed-3} as an example.
-This term is evaluated as another series of diagrams obtained by specifying the particular construction of \tikzpic{-11}{figsv5_small/notation/hairy-box_dressed_small.pdf} and writing out each diagram constituting \!\tikzpic{-11}{figsv5_small/notation/K_small_h.pdf}.
+This term is evaluated as another series of diagrams obtained by specifying the particular diagram constituting \tikzpic{-10}{figsv6_small/notation/M_small.pdf} and writing out each diagram constituting \!\tikzpic{-10}{figsv6_small/notation/K_small_h.pdf}.
 A term in such a series, for example, reads